Program goals include:

 "16.3 Civic Life.
 Each faculty member is also a citizen of his or her nation, state and community; and when he or she speaks, writes or acts as such shall be free from institutional censorship."

-To apply, please complete an application form and email it to the Faculty Professional Development Coordinator, Marisa Hastie.
+To apply, please complete an application form and email it to the Faculty Professional Development Coordinator, Adrienne Mitchell.

 All proposals will be peer reviewed prior to acceptance.
-Committee members are listed on the FPD website: Academic Colloquia Committee.
+Committee members are listed on the FPD website.

 Applicants will be notified upon acceptance and will be awarded an honorarium after the presentation.
 Honoraria will be $300 for an hour presentation and $150 for a half hour presentation including a brief time for questions and answers.
 If there are multiple presenters, honoraria will be divided among them.

-The Academic Colloquia will be scheduled throughout the academic year, likely twice per term.
+The Academic Colloquia will be scheduled throughout the academic year.
 Applications will be accepted from September through May.

 Criteria for Selection: